 Sometimes, a dog’s reverse sneeze may also come out as a snore.
 Of course, the dog’s sneeze is likewise caused by allergies or other irritants.

-If you have a dog belonging to these breeds, you should be particularly aware of dog snoring and what it can mean.
+If you have a brachycephalic dog, you should be particularly aware of dog snoring and what it can mean.

 The intake of some medications may also be one of the reasons why your dog is snoring.
 Some medicines have side effects, including restricted airways.

-For example, pain relievers may cause the throat to relax more than usual, triggering a snoring episode among dogs.
+For example, pain relievers may cause the throat to relax more than usual, triggering a snoring episode among our pets.

 Obesity in most dog breeds also results in snoring in dogs.
 Overweight dogs develop extra tissues and excess fats, not just in their outer body but also in the throat.